1. Setup pkg_add

 [notice] Self-testing indicates your ORPort is reachable from the outside.
 Excellent.
 Publishing server descriptor.

-If you are having troubles setting up your bridge, have a look at our help section.
+If you are having trouble setting up your bridge, have a look at our help section.
 If your bridge is now running, check out the post-install notes.